There may be differences between your version of AR Studio and this tutorial because the product is currently in beta and we update it regularly.

 Ambient sounds are looping audio files that run constantly through the lifetime of an effect, whereas scripted sounds allow you to control when your audio plays.
 You can include both types in the same effect.

 For this effect however, we want an ambient sound.
 You should see a box labeled Ambient.
 Check this box to make the audio file play continuously.
+You should now hear music in the scene.o make the audio file play continuously.
 You should now hear music in the scene.

 To produce a scripted sound, you would go to the bottom of the Assets panel and double-click script.js to open the script file in your default script editor.
 Triggered audio can be started using the play method of the Audio Module.